sergeych/universa/README.md

 ## News

+- upgraded to new UMI (universa core is updated)
-- unikeys now show information about public keys too
+- unikeys cli tool now show information about public keys too
-- unikeys now is capable to extract public keys and export them as both univera binaries or universa text objects
+- unikeys extracts public keys and export as files or unversa text objects them as both univera binaries or universa text objects
 - support to pack universa text objects, see [kb on universa text objects](https://kb.universablockchain.com/text_format_for_universa_objects/311).